HeitorNgOC/hm-management-frontend/docs/IAM_SPEC.md

 - POST `/auth/verify-email` → { token }
 - POST `/auth/accept-invite` → { inviteToken, name?, password } => AuthResponse
 - (Legacy/disabled) POST `/auth/register` → { email, password, name, companyName } => AuthResponse

+### Client Access (customers)

+Clients should be able to access the platform in two primary ways:

+- Normal login (email + password) if they have credentials (either because they were created as `users` with role CUSTOMER or they registered via an onboarding flow).
+- Magic/scheduling link: they receive a time-limited tokenized link (e.g. `/client/access?token=...`) which allows immediate access to the client-facing area without a password.
+These links should be single-use or short-lived and recorded in `client_tokens`.

+Recommended routes for client access (when using dedicated `clients` + `client_tokens`):

+- POST `/client/auth/login` → { email, password } => { token, client }
+- POST `/client/auth/token-exchange` → { token } => { token: bearerJwt, client }  // consumes `client_tokens` entry
+- GET `/client/me` → { data: Client } (authenticated by client JWT)
+- POST `/client/auth/refresh` → { refreshToken } => { token }

+Scheduling / magic link flow:

+1. The server generates a single-use token row in `client_tokens` with type `scheduling_link`, `expires_at` short (e.g. 1 hour), and metadata { appointmentId }.
+2. The user receives a link: `https://yourapp.com/client/access?token=<token>`.
+3. Client frontend sends token to `/client/auth/token-exchange` which validates token, marks it used (or immediately expires), and returns a client JWT session.
+4. Client is redirected to the booking view or client dashboard and can continue with an authenticated session.
+Tokens must be single-use and logged.

+Permissions and UX notes:
+- Clients generally should not receive the same permissions as staff.
+Define a minimal permission set (e.g., `client.view_bookings`, `client.manage_payments`, `client.view_workouts`) if you plan to gate features by permission.
+- Alternatively, treat clients as a role `CUSTOMER` within the `user_role` enum and map UI gates for customers to a small subset of the app.
+This simplifies session model at the cost of mixing employee and client concerns in one table.
+- Record consent and privacy choices on the `clients.profile` JSONB to support GDPR-like requirements.

+Security recommendations:
+- Magic/scheduling links must be single-use or set to `used = true` once exchanged.
+Keep `expires_at` short (minutes to hours) depending on sensitivity.
+- Do not include sensitive data in the token string; store metadata server-side and return only an opaque token.
+- For client JWTs consider a separate claim (e.g. `subType: 'client'`) so backend can enforce different rate-limits and session rules.

 ### IAM / Invitations
 - GET `/iam/invitations` → query: page, limit, search?, status? → PaginatedResponse<Invitation>